 The folk medicine uses of pepper tree are many and include relief from symptoms of ulcers, respiratory problems, diarrhea, and skin problems.
 However, most contemporary uses of Brazilian pepper tree are focused on its activity against harmful organisms.
 Several studies have confirmed Brazilian pepper tree to be toxic against Staphylococcus.

-In a study conducted by Brazil’s Universidade Federal de Pernambuco, patients with bacterial vaginosis were given an ointment containing an extract of Brazilian pepper tree.
+In a study conducted by Brazil’s Universidade Federal de Pernambuco, patients with vaginosis were given an ointment containing an extract of Brazilian pepper tree.
 After just the first seven consecutive night-time applications, 21% of the patients reported improvement.
 Even more encouraging, adverse side effects were minor and infrequent.

 Brazilian Pepper Tree, Fungus, and Candida